loafey/master-thesis/Thesis/5.0. Discussion/Future Work.typ

 === Foreign Function Interface
 Similarly to system calls, proper support for Foreign Function Interfaces (FFI) would permit the language to interact with software outside.
-A prime example of this would be libraries written in other languages /*, or even libraries written in #ln*/.
+A prime example of this would be libraries written in other languages.
 Just like system calls, FFI is currently used under the hood for printing and the likes using libc, but this is not exposed to a user of the language.